sha0coder/scemu/README.md

 - rust speed, 18,750 instructions per second
 - iteration detector
 - colorized
-- stop at sepcific moment and explore the state or modify it.
+- stop at specific moment and explore the state or modify it.
-- 73 instructions implemented
+- 90 instructions implemented
+- SEH chains
+- vectored exception handler
+- int3
+- non debugged cpuid

 Some use cases: